- Agile Development

 Digital Object Identifier; a code used to permanently and stably identify (usually digital) objects.
 DOIs provide a standard mechanism for retrieval of metadata about the object, and generally a means to access the data object itself.

 A software ecosystem is a collection of processes that execute on a shared platform or across shared protocols to provide flexible services.
+Example: The "BioData Catalyst Ecosystem" - inclusive of all platforms and tools

 External Expert Panel.
 A group of experts who provide guidance and direction to NIH about the program.